NeptuneSailing Logo

 Neptune Sailing has many years experience of providing RYA courses for young people.
 The River Orwell is a challenging environment and safety is the priority for all groups.
 Those with limited experience of tides should consider repeating Stages to gain more confidence.

 RYA Stage Courses run in parallel at the same times during most weeks, so it may be possible to transfer students between groups.
-Each day lasts for four hours enabling us to choose the best tidal conditions for teaching.
+Each day lasts for three and a half hours enabling us to choose the best tidal conditions for teaching.